 When moving the on-premises solution to a data centre hosted by the vendor, one new con was introduced however: the system is no longer open (or at least not as open).
 Depending on the details of the model, you might not be able to access the database easily anymore and/or you might not be able to host your code (that accesses the database) at the same place as the system.

-Generation 3 investment management systems: One-size-fits-all cloud-native / SaaS.
+Generation 3 technology for fund managers: One-size-fits-all cloud-native / SaaS.
 Closed & monolithic

 Software-as-a-Service (SaaS) or cloud-native solutions as they’re also called, marks the start of generation 3.